-What is the Rarest Wheat Penny?
+What Is the Rare Lincoln Wheat Penny?

-What is the Rarest Wheat Penny?
+What Is the Rare Lincoln Wheat Penny?

 What Makes a Coin Truly Rare and Valuable